rhdtownsend/mesa-summer-school-2019/source/maxilab.rst

 approximation, where thermal exchanges between neighboring oscillating elements are neglected.
-For main-sequence stars, these exchanges typically have only a small effect on the periods/frequencies of oscillation modes; and so, if we're interested mainly in interpreting these periods, the approximation is usually a good one.
+For main-sequence stars, these exchanges typically have only a small effect on the periods/frequencies of pulsation modes; and so, if we're interested mainly in interpreting these periods, the approximation is usually a good one.

 In the MaxiLab, we're going to move beyond the adiabatic